Edmonds College Logo

 Note: This page is not a substitute for speaking with an Advisor.
 If you have a question or concern, please reach out to them.

-Edmonds College seeks to honor the most current course equivalency crosswalk and related information provided by the Washington State Board for Community and Technical Colleges (SBCTC).
-Please refer to the crosswalks on their website if our information does not reflect the most current information.
+Edmonds College honors the most current course equivalency crosswalks and related information provided by the Washington State Board for Community and Technical Colleges (SBCTC).
+Please refer to the crosswalks on their website if our information is out of sync.

-If you find crosswalk information posted on other websites, including exam company pages, our website and the SBCTC pages take precedence.
+If you find equivalency information posted on other websites, including exam company pages, our website and the SBCTC pages take precedence.
 We are not responsible for non-Edmonds College sites sharing outdated information.

 Advanced Placement (AP)